 Our day will include the following highlights:

 Thumb Butte is a short but popular hike located just outside of Prescott.
 It gets its name from the large stony outcrop that forms its summit and very much sticks out like a thumb.
 This hike features a short but steep climb to the summit area.
 At the top of the trail, you can take in the view and pay your respects at the small memorial to the Granite Mountain Hotshots erected there.
 You will also have an opportunity to scamper to the actual summit.
+After taking in the summit, we will continue along the Thumb Butte Trail, taking in more views of Prescott before gradually descending back to the parking area.

 A three to four mile out-and-back hike along a trail leading south from Camp.
 We will take trail 393 from the back to Camp until it reaches Copper Basin Road, and then return the way we came.
 This will be an opportunity to explore another section of Prescott National Forest near Camp.